< Culture & Style / Jewelry Trends

 It’s important to note that Crosses, as opposed to a crucifix that includes a rendering of Jesus, are not an exclusively Christian emblem.
 Michael Coan, an associate professor of jewelry design at the Fashion Institute of Technology in New York City, recently told the New York Times that crosses “existed thousands of years before Christianity.”
 He said, “Crosses have been appropriated heavily by the Christian faith, but it’s not the only one to use them.”

 Sentimentality defines Victorian jewelry, from heart lockets and mourning jewelry made with the hair of lost loved ones.
-Crafted by master artisans through intricate techniques, diamond jewelry defined by the Victorian era combines deeply symbolic motifs such as engraved ringsen tremblant brooches, snakes, birds, florals, crescent moons, hearts, and crosses.
+Crafted by master artisans using intricate techniques, diamond jewels of the era were rich in symbolism, such as engraved rings, en tremblant brooches, snakes, birds, florals, crescent moons, hearts, and crosses.

 Margot Robbie attended the French premiere of Wuthering Heights, wearing a custom black corseted Thom Browne Couture gothic Victorian-inspired gown, with a Jessica McCormack 15-carat diamond and velvet choker with a bespoke diamond cross pendant, featuring five oval-cut diamonds and four round brilliant-cut diamonds, set in the designer’s signature Georgian style cut-down setting in 18-karat blackened white and yellow gold.

 The antique-inspired cross necklace has a far-reaching influence beyond religion or the red carpet.
-Rihanna has been spotted incorporating an intricately detailed diamond cross necklace into her street style.
-From Briony Raymond, her vintage Victorian bauble is set in 18-karat white gold and silver and was originally crafted in the 19th century.
+Rihanna, for instance, incorporates an intricately detailed diamond cross into her street style rotation.
+Sourced from Briony Raymond, the vintage Victorian bauble is set in 18-karat white gold and silver and was originally crafted in the 19th century.

 Colombian singer-songwriter Karol G was among the starry crowd onstage at the 2026 Super Bowl, during Bad Bunny‘s Halftime show performance, wearing layers of gothic-inspired diamond cross necklaces.
 Styled by Brett Alan Nelson, Karol G donned a sheer, shredded Ann Demeulemeester ensemble, with stunning diamond cross pendants, including one by Le Vian, and one by Loree Rodkin, the LA jeweler who has made crosses a staple of her design DNA since founding her brand nearly 40 years ago.
 “I love the romanticism,” says Rodkin.